Explore the scenic Sacred Valley of the Inca, including an overnight at magnificent Machu Picchu!

 A day of great food and sights as we explore the less visited South Valley from Cuzco, which follow the Huatanay River.
 We drive through agricultural fields dotted with willow trees and eucalyptus groves, and outlying communities gathered around colonial churches.

+Lunch is in the village of Lucre, famous for the way the locals prepare duck and desserts made with milk.
 Later you visit the nearby archaeology site of Pikillaqta, whose ruins predate the Inca as a citadel of the Wari culture.
 This adobe complex was built around 700 to 900 AD by the Huari (Wari).
 The site covers an area of nearly 2 square kilometers, including an enormous rectangular enclosure with hundreds of separate rooms, some small and plain, some large enclosures and compounds, some richly decorated.
 Nearby is a small Inca site, known as Rumicolca which was a travel checkpoint for the Incas.
 One of the most interesting aspects of Pikillacta (and there are numerous) is the hydraulic works that connect the water resources of the site to terraces and cultivable fields in the Lucre Basin, including canals, reservoirs, causeways, and aqueducts.
 This complex set of features allowed intensive agriculture of maize, potatoes and other crops.

 We will be traveling through quaint Inca towns of such as Oropesa, where we can visit one of the 47 bakeries that have provided Cusco with its daily bread for generations.